MichaelMcKibbin/MichaelMcKibbin/README.md

 You can find me on [LinkedIn](https://linkedin.com/in/michaelkevinmckibbin) or check out my latest CV [here](https://1drv.ms/w/s!AgGz9QoISlzzgdLwZaLU-4ENQW5Iuqk)

 ---
-## What's going on now?
+## What am I working on at the moment?
-- 🔭 I'm currently working on a simple ticketing app.
+- 🔭 I'm currently working on a simple ticketing app - just for fun.
+- 📊 Planning a full stack project to produce a simple regulatory reporting dashboard for a fictional financial services firm.

 ## Recent Activity
 - 🚋 Journey Planner - [Vienna U-Bahn](https://github.com/MichaelMcKibbin/ViennaUBahn)